harshavardh8n/MoneyExchange-frontend/README.md

 # MoneyExchange Frontend

-**MoneyExchange Frontend** is a React.js application that allows users to exchange virtual currencies.
+**MoneyExchange Frontend** is a compponent of a full stack MERN application that allows users to exchange virtual currencies.
 This simple MERN stack app provides an easy-to-use interface for viewing exchange rates, performing currency exchanges, and managing user balances.

 ## Features